DaveCaulfield/mkg-north-dublin-martial-arts/README.md

   ##  Description of arts

    - A description is given of the three main type of martial arts available at the club.
-This gives the user a clear understanding to the user of what arts the club teaches.
+This gives the user a clear understanding of what arts the club teaches.

    <img src="docs/readme-images/three-arts.png" alt="screen shot mkg north dublin arts section" />